Rithik2211/aptos-flow/README.md

-# AptosFlow – Smart Money Automation Builder
+# AptosFlow – Drag, Drop and Automate

 A no-code workflow builder for automating DeFi trading, payments, and rewards on Aptos blockchain.
 Built with Next.js 15, React Flow, and Supabase.